maddybartlett/Bio_Plausible_Memory_Continuous_Time_RL/README.md

 ### TD(&theta;):

-In contrast, TD($\theta$) can be implemented in continuous time.
+In contrast, TD(&theta;) can be implemented in continuous time.
 It is possible to use these scripts to implement TD($\theta$) in discrete time, however, the published experiment used the continuous time implementation.

 This novel Temporal Difference learning rule uses Legendre Delay Networks (Voelker, Kajić, & Eliasmith, 2019) to encode the history of events. <br>
 Legendre Delay Networks leverage the properties of Legendre polynomials which can be used to represent functions over fixed windows of time. <br>
-The LDN is a dynamic system that approximates the Legendre polynomial coefficients of an input signal over a sliding history window of length $\theta$. <br>
+The LDN is a dynamic system that approximates the Legendre polynomial coefficients of an input signal over a sliding history window of length &theta;. <br>

 Recall that with discrete rules like TD(n), the history of rewards, states, values and actions are often stored as explicit lists containing $n$ values (where $n = number of time steps in history$).
 In contrast, the LDN stores a continuous-time signal over a window of length $\theta$.
 Thus the RL task no longer needs to be divided into discrete time steps.